Miyu Amasaki

 Miyu Matsuda (松田 光由, Matsuda Miyu), better known by her ring name Miyu Amasaki (天咲 光由, Amasaki Miyu) is a Japanese professional wrestler.
-She is signed to World Wonder Ring Stardom where she is a member of Neo Genesis and a former Future of Stardom Champion.
+She is signed to World Wonder Ring Stardom where she is one half of the current Goddesses of Stardom Champions and a member of Neo Genesis.
+She is also a former Future of Stardom Champion and Artist of Stardom Champion.

 Professional wrestling career

 World Wonder Ring Stardom (2022–present)

 Amasaki made her professional wrestling debut on March 11, 2022 at World Wonder Ring Stardom's New Blood 1 event, dedicated to rookies, where she was defeated by Utami Hayashishita.
 Despite Amasaki's loss, Hayashishita was impressed by the Amasaki's performance and invited the debutant to join Queen's Quest which Amasaki immediately accepted.
 At the 2022 Cinderella Tournament, Amasaki was defeated by Hazuki in the first-round matches from April 3.
 At New Blood 3 on July 8, Amasaki began the Supernova Trial, a series of five matches against Stardom's top stars, with a loss to Giulia in the main event.
 At Stardom in Showcase vol.1, Amasaki was the runner up of a Nagoya rumble match won by Gokigen Death.
 Amasaki competed in the qualifiers of the 2022 5Star Grand Prix, where she finished in the second spot of her block with a total of four points, missing the qualification to Ami Sourei.
 At Stardom x Stardom: Nagoya Midsummer Encounter on August 21, Amasaki unsuccessfully challenged Hanan for the Future of Stardom Championship.
 Five days later at New Blood 4 on August 26, Amasaki main evented the show by falling short to Tam Nakano in the second match of the Supernova Trial.

 After two months of in-ring break, Amasaki returned on November 3 at Hiroshima Goddess Festival, where she unsuccessfully competed in a five-way match won by AZM and also involving Lady C, Saya Iida and Waka Tsukiyama.
 Amasaki made her first appearance in the Goddesses of Stardom Tag League at the 2022 edition where she teamed up with her Queen's Quest sub-group of 02line tag partner AZM and competed in the Blue Goddess Block.